 Notwithstanding any other provision, all refunds pursuant to this Appendix DD will be processed in accordance with the CAISO’s generally accepted accounting practices, including monthly batched deposit refund disbursements.
 Any CAISO deadline will be tolled to the extent the Interconnection Customer has not provided the CAISO with the appropriate documents to facilitate the Interconnection Customer’s refund, or if the Interconnection Customer has any outstanding invoice balance due to the CAISO on another project owned by the same Interconnection Customer.

+6.7.2.7 Interconnection Customers may request to downsize their Interconnection Service Capacity pursuant to Section 6.7.2.3.
+Interconnection Customers with Network Upgrades requesting to downsize will not see the impacts to their Network Upgrades or cost responsibility until the CAISO publishes the reassessment results that include the downsized capacity pursuant to Section 7.4.
+Interconnection Customers with Network Upgrades must submit downsizing requests, including the $10,000 deposit, by November 30 to be included in the following annual reassessment.
+Once the CAISO publishes the reassessment results, the Participating TO will tender a draft amendment to the Interconnection Customer’s Generator Interconnection Agreement to incorporate any required changes.

 6.7.4 Commercial Viability Criteria for Retention of Deliverability beyond Seven Years in Queue